cborchert/5sg/readme.md

 Customize everything from config.js

-- Your sitemap and webmanifest are taken care for you
+- Your sitemap and webmanifest are taken care of for you
 - You can easily add dynamically rendered pages such as a blog feed and category pages
 - You can apply custom layouts to your pages, either defined by the content path or the `layout` entry in the content's frontmatter
--

 ## More nitty-gritty